 “The government has pledged to do all it can to reduce emissions going forward, but it will take time,” he added.
 “We think we have helped solve the 1952 London fog mystery and also have given China some ideas of how to improve its air quality.
 Reduction in emissions for nitrogen oxides and ammonia is likely effective in disrupting this sulfate formation process.”

-Though it would be hard to call it a silver lining, The Great Smog of 1952 did have one positive effect: it forced the country’s government, and its people, to become more aware of the impact their actions had on their environment.
-On July 5, 1956, less than four years after London was enveloped in a lethal darkness, the Queen enacted the Clean Air Act 1956, which banned the burning of pollutants across the UK.
+Though it would be hard to call it a silver lining, The Great Smog of 1952 did have one positive effect: It forced the country’s government, and its people, to become more aware of the impact their actions had on their environment.
+On July 5, 1956, less than four years after London was enveloped in a lethal darkness, Parliament enacted the Clean Air Act 1956, which banned the burning of pollutants across the UK.

 A version of this story ran in 2017; it has been updated for 2022.